raqeebniz/Data_Science/2-process_of_dataScience/README.md

 # Data Science Learning Journey

-## Welcome to My Repository!
-This repository is my personal space to document and save my learning journey in data science.
-As I dive into this field, I’m excited to explore the **systematic process of extracting insights from data** and building **data-driven solutions** for real-world challenges.
-Whether you’re here to track my progress or learn alongside me, I hope this repo offers something valuable!

-### Purpose
-The purpose of this repo is to:
-- Record my growth as I master data science concepts, tools, and techniques.
-- Store my notes, projects, and resources from this journey.
-- Share how I’m learning to turn raw data into actionable insights.

----

-## Introduction to Data Science
-Data science is a **systematic process** that transforms questions into answers using data.
-It starts with **problem formulation**—defining a business or research question—then moves through steps like collecting data, cleaning it, and building models to uncover patterns.
-My goal is to understand how this process delivers solutions that matter.
-For more details, see my [Introduction Notes](introduction-to-data-science.md)!

----

 ## Topics Covered
-Here’s an overview of the data science topics I’m exploring in this repo:

 ### 1. Process of Data Science
-Today, we’ll discuss the **data science process in detail**, step by step, as I learn how it works.
-This is based on my notes from [this video](https://www.youtube.com/watch?v=VxVjrrLhgng&t=1s).
-Below are the **key stages** I’m studying:
+Today, we’ll discuss the **data science process in detail**, breaking it down into key stages.
+These notes are based on my learning from [this video](https://www.youtube.com/watch?v=VxVjrrLhgng&t=1s).

 #### Key Stages
 1. **Problem Formulation**
-   - Define the business or research question to solve.
+   - Define the business or research question.
-   - *Example*: "Can we predict which customers will stop using our service?"
+   - *Example*: "Can we predict customer churn?"
-   - Sets the foundation for everything that follows.
+   - Sets the goal for the entire process.

 2. **Data Acquisition**
-   - Collect data relevant to the problem identified in problem formulation.
+   - Collect data tied to the problem.
-   - *Sources*: Databases, APIs, web scraping, surveys, etc.
+   - *Sources*: Databases, APIs, surveys, web scraping.
-   - Focus: Get the right data to answer the question.
+   - Focus: Get relevant data to answer the question.

 3. **Data Preparation**
-   - Prepare data for analysis through two main steps:
+   - Get data ready for analysis in two steps:
-     1. **Understanding Your Data**: Explore its structure, types, and quality.
+     1. **Understanding Your Data**: Check its structure, types, and quality.
-     2. **Data Preprocessing**: Clean the data to make it usable.
+     2. **Data Preprocessing**:
-   - *Preprocessing Details*:
-     - Fix missing values, remove duplicates, standardize formats.
+        - Clean data (fix missing values, remove duplicates).
-     - *Impact*: Clean data improves model accuracy and reliability.
+        - *Impact*: Improves model accuracy and reliability.

 4. **Data Analysis**
-   - Analyze data to find patterns and build solutions.
+   - Find patterns and build solutions.
    - Techniques:
+     - Regression (predict numbers).
+     - Classification (predict categories).
-     - Regression (predict numbers), Classification (predict categories), Clustering (group data), Statistical Models.
+     - Clustering (group data).
+     - Statistical models.
-   - Process:
+   - Steps:
      1. Train models with data.
-     2. Evaluate models to find the top performer.
+     2. Evaluate to pick the top model.
-     3. Deploy the best model for real-world use.
+     3. Deploy the best model.

 5. **Communication & Visualization**
-   - Share insights with stakeholders effectively.
+   - Share insights with stakeholders.
    - Tools: Plots (e.g., Matplotlib), Power BI, Tableau.
-   - *Importance*: Visualization makes complex data easy to understand and actionable.
+   - *Importance*: Makes data easy to understand and actionable.

 *(More details in my [Process of Data Science Notes](process-of-data-science.md))*